What Is Vulnerability Management?

 At one point in this stage, the pentesters or security professionals seek to minimize false positive and false negative rates.
 To achieve this, they validate scanners' reports and fix their errors.
 That is, they remove from the lists of identified vulnerabilities those reports that do not actually constitute vulnerabilities and include in them the vulnerabilities that the tools should have reported but did not.
 (These are separate lists from those delivered from penetration testing in the previous stage).

-Both scanners and pentesters generally rate their findings based on well-known metrics such as the Common Vulnerability Scoring System (CVSS).
-This system scores the severity of vulnerabilities from 0.0 to 10.0.
-From 0.1 to 3.9, the severity is low; from 4.0 to 6.9, it is medium; from 7.0 to 8.9, it is high; and from 9.0 to 10.0, it is critical.
-Then, vulnerabilities can be prioritized by metrics such as this one.
-That is, they can be ranked in order of importance according to the risk they pose.
-The usefulness of these values is that, at the time of the report, the organization under evaluation can know which security issues to deal with first.
+Both scanners and pentesters generally rate their findings based on well-known metrics such as CVSS.
+As we said before, this system scores the severity of vulnerabilities from 0.0 to 10.0.
+Then, vulnerabilities can be prioritized; they can be ranked in order of importance according to the risk they pose.
+The usefulness of this vulnerability prioritization is that, at the time of the report, the organization under evaluation can know which security issues to deal with first.

 One of the influential factors in the evaluation and prioritization of vulnerabilities is their exploitability.
 At this stage, questions such as the following arise: Is this vulnerability exploitable?
 How easy is it to exploit?
 Is there already an exploit for this vulnerability floating around the web?
 (An exploit is a specialized code that allows taking advantage of a security issue.)
 What would be the impacts of its exploitation?
 Pentesters are crucial to answering questions such as the latter.
 From their offensive security approach, i.e., by simulating "real-world" attacks, these experts are responsible for testing the exploitability of specific vulnerabilities in order to provide evidence of the potential impacts.